atosorigin/bullsequana-edge-system-management/ansible/readme.md

 ### check proxy configuration

-By default, the following XXX_PROXY environment variables are copied in awx context : HTTP_PROXY, HTTPS_PROXY, NO_PROXY
+By default, the following proxy environment variables are copied in AWX context :
+- HTTP_PROXY
+- HTTPS_PROXY
+- NO_PROXY

 For more details, read the [How to change my Proxy](#howto_proxy) part